MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 7. Choose Process to begin removing history.

-Once history has been removed, you can’t print the Transaction Distribution History Report for the ranges of information you removed.
+Once history has been removed, you can't print the Transaction Distribution History Report for the ranges of information you removed.

 ### Removing period history

 Use the Remove Receivables Calendar/Fiscal History window to remove period history.
-If you’re keeping calendar year history, customer sales, salesperson, and sales territory information has been recorded in a month-by-month format.
-If you’re keeping fiscal year history, the same information has been recorded according to the fiscal period format you specified using the Fiscal Period Setup window.
+If you're keeping calendar year history, customer sales, salesperson, and sales territory information has been recorded in a month-by-month format.
+If you're keeping fiscal year history, the same information has been recorded according to the fiscal period format you specified using the Fiscal Period Setup window.

-Comparative totals (year to date, last year, and life to date) aren’t removed when you remove calendar/fiscal history.
+Comparative totals (year to date, last year, and life to date) aren't removed when you remove calendar/fiscal history.
 These totals are kept independently; they are updated when you close the year.
 This window clears the balances displayed in the Customer Period Summary window.

  To remove period history:**

-1. Back up your company’s accounting data.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.
+1. Back up your company's accounting data.
+See the System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.

 2. Open the Remove Receivables Calendar/Fiscal History window.
 (Sales \>\> Utilities \>\> Remove Period History)